How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 You will be the first to know about any unexplainable expenses they are paying and if they are not paying bills.
 Also, if you suspect any mail to be a scam, you can dispose of it before it reaches your parent.

-One good way you can go about this is to use Informed Delivery on USPS.
+One good way you can go about this is to use the U.S. Postal Service's Informed Delivery

 5. Meet With a Financial Advisor